Bobby Wagner bets on himself and appears to win big with Rams deal

 But I think the return of Wagner might be more emotional.
 While Wilson proved somewhat polarizing, especially over the last two years, Wagner was more or less uniformly beloved by the fan base.

 His loss might also be felt on a deeper level in the Seahawks clubhouse.
 No one was more universally respected and provided greater leadership than Wagner, which is not meant as a knock on Wilson but rather as a testament to Wagner’s stature.
-And while he has surely paid a price for 1,383 tackles, Wagner is still a highly productive player, one who may be rejuvenated by a new situation.
+While he has surely paid a price for 1,383 tackles, Wagner is still a highly productive player, one who may be rejuvenated by a new situation.

 The Seahawks made a business decision that they were better off proceeding without Wagner.
 Wagner made a business decision that his optimal next move, professionally and financially, was with the Rams.